 The Platinum Card from American Express is another great option for frequent travelers.
 This card comes with an annual $200 statement credit on both airline fees and on prepaid bookings at The Hotel Collection and Fine Hotels & Resorts (minimum two-night stay required).
 There’s also access to their proprietary Global Lounge Collection and complimentary benefits at over 1,100 Fine Hotels & Resorts properties ($550 avg. value).
 Additionally, you’ll receive a welcome offer of 60,000 Membership Rewards points when you use the card for $5,000 in purchases over the first 3 months.

 Again, this card is a great option for frequent travelers who will take advantage of all its benefits.
 If you travel less frequently, another card may work better for you.

-So, is this card the best option for you?
+So, is the Sapphire Reserve the best rewards card option for you?
 If you travel frequently, there’s a good chance it is!

 The points you’ll earn are also super valuable, and this card offers a 60,000 point signup bonus when you meet the minimum spending requirements.
 Sure, the annual fee is pretty steep, but the card benefits generally make up for the fee in quick fashion.